Teamoreteateo/DSA2101-Project/Code.md

 #### Methodology

 We have chosen to use a density ridge plot to represent the strength values of the song features, less tempo.
-This allows us to examine the spread and distribution of values for each feature together with information about the interquartile range and median.
+This will allow us to examine the spread and distribution of values for each feature.
 Taller humps and darker colours represent regions of high concentration of values.
 This plot also allows us to catch potential multi-modal distributions in the features.